gbr1/erwhi-hedgehog/README.md

 - *sengi-firmware* , platform.io project using Arduino language for sengi board
 - *drink* , dcdc converter
 - *encoder-kit* , encoder used in Erwhi Hedgehog

+# *ERWHI is an open source project by Giovanni Bruno.